markh55/EWYL/README.md

 ### Repository

-•	I made public local repository on my Github account, I then linked my repository to my Gitpod account and start building.
+•	I made a public local repository on my Github account, I then linked my repository to my Gitpod account and started building.

 •	When writing my code I ensured that I committed my changes to the repository using clear and direct messages for any changes such as “linked Style.css file to index.HTML” this is done by doing the following;
 In the terminal type;